In pictures: Then and now, science and engineering at Manchester

 Images: Joe Shervin, The University of Manchester, The University of Manchester Library

-Sid Fewster says
+1. Sid Fewster avatar

 I have a photograph of what I believe is a Science Department group at the University of Manchester in the early 20th Cenntury.
 If you give me an email address I will send you a scan.
 I will then send you the photo if it is of interest to you for your collections.